I'm Live

 About me

-Lorenzo Serna(they/them) is a Chicanx queer journalist, documentarian and creator who’s been on the frontlines of multiple international movements.
+Lorenzo Serna(they/them) is a Chicane queer journalist, documentarian and creator who’s been on the frontlines of multiple international movements.
 They’ve organized process and media assets in rural conflict zones and helped coordinate media efforts around massive mobilizations by creating horizontal workflows, and non-hierarchal methods of content creation.

 From the streets of New York City to the rural plains of Standing Rock, they’ve created internationally recognized media–despite being shot at with rubber bullets, doused in pepper spray, and clouded with tear gas.